PDAL/PDAL/doc/tutorial/python-filtering.rst

    :depth: 2

-This tutorial will describe using :ref:`filters.programmable` to identify outlier points in an LAS file.
+This tutorial will describe using :ref:`filters.python` to identify outlier points in an LAS file.

 Introduction